-Construction, land, and lot - Construction, land, and lot loans generally possess a higher inherent risk of loss than other real estate portfolio segments.
+Construction and land, including farmland - Construction and land, including farmland loans generally possess a higher inherent risk of loss than other real estate portfolio segments.
 A major risk arises from the necessity to complete projects within specified costs and timelines.
 Trends in the construction industry significantly impact the credit quality of these loans, as demand drives construction activity.
 In addition, trends in real estate values significantly impact the credit quality of these loans, as property values determine the economic viability of construction projects.